Helen Gagen Collection

 This collection contains photographs, recipes, articles, clippings, correspondence, magazines, and manuscripts from Helen Gagen during her culinary career.

-After graduation from the University of Toronto with a B.A. in Home Economics and a dietetic internship in New York City, Helen worked that summer at Muskoka Inn, and considered permanent employment.
-She was dissatisfied with the available jobs, so signed up for a teaching course at the Ontario College of Education.
-Halfway through the year, she answered an advertisement asking rather vaguely for “someone interested in food and recipes.”
-Helen was given a part-time job with Katherine Caldwell Bayley who was in the process of expanding her food writing career.
-The basic ongoing projects included the monthly food pages for the Canadian Home Journal, later absorbed by Chatelaine, a 12 to 14 page monthly supplement mailed to some 4,000 Journal readers; acting as the food department for the Toronto Mail and Empire (subsequently the Globe and Mail) which included editorial half-pages five days a week, and a full page Friday; also a daily half-hour “Cooking School of the Air” over radio station CFRB; and staffing and supervision of food booths for the Canadian National Exhibition and smaller fall fairs.
-As Anna Lee Scott, the corporate food personality for Maple Leaf Milling said, Helen and Bayley were responsible for all Home Economics activities of the company.
-Included were recipe development, product testing, production of cookbooks and cooking lesson series, and copy for Maple Leaf Mills consumer products’ packages.
+Helen Gagen (May 2, 2908-March 23, 1998) graduated from the University of Toronto with a B.A. in Home Economics in the late 1920s and served a dietetic internship in New York City before taking a summer job at the Muskoka Inn.
+Dissatisfied with the available jobs, she signed up for a teaching course at the Ontario College of Education, but halfway through the year, she answered an advertisement asking rather vaguely for “someone interested in food and recipes.”
+This part-time job would be monumental to the shaping of Helen's future career.
+She was given a part-time job with Katherine Caldwell Bayley who was in the process of expanding her food writing career.
+The basic ongoing projects included the monthly food pages for the Canadian Home Journal, later absorbed by Chatelaine, a 12 to 14 page monthly supplement mailed to some 4,000 Journal readers; acting as the food department for the Toronto Mail and Empire (subsequently the Globe and Mail) which included editorial half-pages five days a week, and a full page Friday; also a daily half-hour “Cooking School of the Air” over Toronto radio station CFRB; and staffing and supervision of food booths for the Canadian National Exhibition and smaller fall fairs.
+Gagen and Bayley were responsible for all the Home Economics activities of Maple Leaf Milling.
+They conducted recipe development, product testing, production of cookbooks and cooking lesson series, and copy for Maple Leaf Mills consumer products’ packages.
 (Ontario Home Economics In Business, 2015)

 5.76 metres of textual material.